EnnieAyo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - 5-execute- command to make a file executable
 - 6-multiple_permissions- command to change permission
 - 7-everybody- command to add executable permission to all
+- 8-James_Bond- command to make a 007 permission